Course Catalog

 1 Year, 1 Credit

-This course is designed for students who have experienced difficulty in social studies in the past or who struggle as readers or writers.
-Students will cover the first year of the Global Studies Regents Curriculum, but with an emphasis on strengthening those skills that are necessary for success on the Regents exam.
-Students will complete a required portfolio that reflects their preparations for this exam.
+This course is designed for students who have experienced difficulty in social studies in the past or struggle as readers or writers.
+This is a co-taught class.
+Students will learn themes, work with documents and acquire skills with a focus and emphasis on strengthening those skills that are necessary for success on the Regents exam given in Grade 10.

 1 Year, 1 Credit